gpavanb1/RFS/README.md

 ## Acknowledgements

-This would not have been possible with the immense efforts of [Spitfire](https://github.com/sandialabs/Spitfire) and [Pacopy](https://github.com/sigma-py/pacopy)
+This would not have been possible without the immense efforts of [Spitfire](https://github.com/sandialabs/Spitfire) and [Pacopy](https://github.com/sigma-py/pacopy)

 Sample Hydrogen mechanism is the same one used from [Spitfire](https://github.com/sandialabs/Spitfire)